3550-CE/CENG_3550/README.md

 After betting section is done, Player 1 will their move.
 Player 2 can only play after Player1.

    - paper beats the rock
-   - rock beats the cissors
+   - rock beats the scissors
    - scissors beats the paper

+- [x] Game Contract
+- [ ] Time limit to prevent abuse
+- [ ] Security improvements